 The Management internship is to be a structured and supervised professional work experience with an accepted employer in the private, public, or non-profit sector.
 To be recognized, the experience must be preapproved and must include specific learning objectives, weekly and final reflections from the intern, and evaluations from the employer.
 An internship is typically done by a student who has attained sufficient preparation in an academic field.
 The experience may be paid or unpaid.
 Variations in credit according to the work performed, from 0 to 6 hours per semester.
 May be repeated for a maximum of 6 hours credit.
 Must be taken on a Pass/Fail basis.
 (Offered every semester).
-Corequisite:15 hours of BADM core Prerequisite: 15 hours of Core Business Curriculum, Consent of internship coordinator and Business Administration department chair.
+Prerequisite: 15 hours of Core Business Curriculum, Consent of internship coordinator and Business Administration department chair.

-MGMT-4371 Strategic Management
+MGMT-4381 Performance and Compensation Management